maplibre/maplibre-rs/README.md

-├── libs                # Libraries which will eventually be published as separate crates │   ├── mbtiles         # Library for extracting .mbtiles files │   ├── style_spec      # Library for interpreting MapLibre style specifications │   ├── vector_tile     # Library for parsing vector tile shaders
-│   └── wgsl_validate   # Library for validating WGSL shaders
+├── libs                # Libraries which will eventually be published as separate crates │   ├── mbtiles         # Library for extracting .mbtiles files │   ├── style_spec      # Library for interpreting MapLibre style specifications │   └── wgsl_validate   # Library for validating WGSL shaders
-├── apple               # Platform specific files for Apple (iOS and MacOS) ├── web                 # Platform specific files for Web (WebGL and WebGPU) ├── benches             # Benchmarks for specific parts of the library ├── examples            # Examples which can be run ├── test-data           # Geo data which can be used for tests (Usually as .mbtiles) └── tools
+├── apple               # Platform specific files for Apple (iOS and MacOS) ├── web                 # Platform specific files for Web (WebGL and WebGPU) ├── benches             # Benchmarks for specific parts of the library ├── examples            # Examples which can be run └── test-data           # Geo data which can be used for tests (Usually as .mbtiles)
-│   ├── build-android   # Script which helps building for Android │   ├── build-web       # Script which helps building for Web │   └── extract-region  # Script can extract data from a .mbtiles file
 ```

 ## Building & Running